carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

     - join the #carpentrycon channel for general chat
     - #cchomelogistics to be in the loop with the task force and meeting hosts
     - #carpentrycon-helpdesk for troubleshooting and solving issues
-5. [Host onboarding video](https://youtu.be/ze9GnFsUTjo) watch it if you couldn't join the onbording session.
+5. [Host onboarding video](https://youtu.be/ze9GnFsUTjo): please watch it, if you couldn't join the onboarding session.

 ## Code of Conduct